ansgarj/rd-tomo/Docs/HELPFILE.md

 ## `station-ppp`
 Running `tomosar station-ppp` on a GNSS base station RINEX observation file will run static PPP post-processing on the observation file to determine a better approximation of its position than what is provided in the RINEX header, and will update the header by default.

-**Note**: this function, while operational, is currently buggy and does not deliver good results.
-When fixed it can be used as a fallback if we lack an "exact" position of the GNSS base station.
+**Note**: this function, while operational, still needs some tweaking, but can be used as a fallback if we lack an "exact" position of the GNSS base station.

 ## `mocoref`
 Running `tomosar mocoref` on a data file (CSV, JSON or LLH) generates a `mocoref.moco` file.
 For a CSV file it defaults to the first line, but this can be changed with `--line`, and reads columns with names matching the names specified in the settings.
 A JSON file is assumed to contain a dict with the keys specified in the settings.
 A LLH log is assumed to have no header and to have columns matching the LLH log from the Emlid Reach RS3.